Lissy93/awesome-privacy/README.md

 **[Standard Notes](https://standardnotes.com/?s=chelvq36)** | S.Notes is a free, open-source, and completely encrypted private notes app.
 It has a simple UI, yet packs in a lot of features, thanks to the [Extensions Store](https://standardnotes.com/features), allowing for: To-Do lists, Spreadsheets, Rich Text, Markdown, Math Editor, Code Editor and many more.
 You can choose between a number of themes (yay, dark mode!), and it features built-in secure file store, tags/ folders, fast search and more.
 There is a web app as well as native Windows, Mac OS, Linux, Android and iOS apps.
 Standard Notes is actively developed, and fully open-source, so you can host it yourself, or use their hosted version: free without using plug-ins or $3/ month for access to all features
 **[Turtle](https://turtlapp.com/)** | A secure, collaborative notebook.
 Self-host it yourself (see [repo](https://github.com/turtl)), or use their hosted plan (free edition or $3/ month for premium)
 **[Joplin](https://joplinapp.org)** | Cross-platform desktop and mobile note-taking and todo app.
 Easy organisation into notebooks and sections, revision history and a simple UI.
 Allows for easy import and export of notes to or from other services.
 Supports syncronisation with cloud services, implemented with E2EE - however it is only the backed up data that is encrypted
-**[Notable](https://notable.md)** | Markdown-based note editior for desktop, with a simple, yet feature-rich UI.
+**[Notable](https://notable.md)** | Markdown-based note editor for desktop, with a simple, yet feature-rich UI.
 All notes are saved individually as .md files, making them easy to manage.
 No mobile app, or built-in cloud-sync or encryption

 #### Notable Mentions
 If you are already tied into Evernote, One Note etc, then [SafeRoom](https://www.getsaferoom.com) is a utility that encrypts your entire notebook, before it is uploaded to the cloud.